-With years of experience working with growers and customer feedback, our specialist fresh produce buyers know exactly when fruit and veg is at its seasonal best.
-For the best taste and flavour this winter, choose produce that’s in season – straight from our Aussie farmers to you.
-To get you started, we’ve pulled together three of our top picks this July:
+For the best flavour and quality this spring, choose produce that’s in season – straight from our Aussie farmers to you.
+To get you started, we’ve pulled together three of our top picks this September: